cozy/cozy.github.io/src/tutorials/data/queries.md

 .indexFields(["category"])
 ```

-Thanks to this, cozy-client will automatically create an index on `category` before running the query for the first time and explicity tell CouchDB to use it.
+Thanks to this, cozy-client automatically creates an index on `category` before running the query for the first time and explicity tell CouchDB to use it.

 💡 In this example, the `indexField` method is not mandatory: cozy-client is smart enough to automatically index `category`  as it is involved in the selector.
 However, this automatic indexing only works for simple queries, thus, it is encouraged to explicity declare which fields to index.

 ⚠️ CouchDB evaluates if a new document should be indexed by checking if its fields match an existing index.
 It means that **all the indexed fields must exist in the document** to index it.
 It can be problematic for queries that needs to check if a particular field exists or not.
-We detail this behaviour and workarounds in [this section](./advanced.md#indexes-why-is-my-document-not-being-retrieved).
+We detail this behaviour and workarounds in the ["why is my document not retrieved" section](./advanced.md#indexes-why-is-my-document-not-being-retrieved).

 ℹ️ If no index is used to run the query, the query response will include a `warning: no matching index found, create an index to optimize query time`.
 It means that your index is not properly defined, probably because some fields involved in the `where`  selector are not indexed.
 Note that if you use a `sortBy`, you also need to index the fields involved, as explained in [this section](#sort-data).